IDEA-Lab-Vanderbilt-University/cml-scratch/README.md

 ### Deployment

-We use GitHub Actions to build the combined scratch-gui using `npm`, and [actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) to deploy to GitHub Pages.
+We use GitHub Actions to build the combined scratch-gui using `npm` and [actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) to deploy to GitHub Pages.

-Note that there is a step of adding an access token to the repository due to a bug with GitHub Actions.
+Note that there is a step to add an access token to the repository due to a bug with GitHub Actions.
 [Follow the steps here](https://github.com/marketplace/actions/deploy-to-github-pages#configuration-) to add an access token to your repository.

 ## 😸 Caveats